idvhs/idvhs.github.io/_portfolio/tableau.markdown

     * Data Steward

-  **Launching your Career as TABLEAU DEVELOPER MADE IN GERMANY educations style!**
+  **Launching your Career as Tableau Developer "MADE IN GERMANY" educations style!**